 The setting could not be more romantic.
-Imagine a crumbling hill fort slowly succumbing to the jungle and overlooking a crocodile infested lake, with grazing deer, antelopes and wondering peococks.
+Imagine a crumbling hill fort slowly succumbing to the jungle and overlooking a crocodile-infested lake, with grazing deer, antelopes, and wandering peacocks.

 The scenery is sublime and the wildlife is abundant.
 Sambar and spotted deer are easy to see around the lake, and mugger crocodiles can be seen sunning themselves.